 Our quarterly newsletter provides a regular insight into the key policy issues and our advocacy work.

 The national Citizens Advice team collate the data and identify the trends across the country.
 This is shared in a variety of ways such as interactive reports and virtual events.
-You can see our map of the negative budget rate by constituency here, and you can see more of our data insights in our Cost of Living dashboard.
+See the map of the negative budget rate by constituency here, and more data insights in the national Cost of Living dashboard.

 Data Insight events

-Want to catch up on a previous event?
-We’ve put all our recordings in one place.
+Want to catch up on a previous data insight event?
+All the recordings are in one place.

 Somerset policy and campaign successes